Post

 Summary

 This article describes setting of MicroPython and first steps.
-At the moment I haven’t tried anything but LED, I have no idea how to work with sensors and so on.
+At the moment I haven’t tried anything but LED, I have only brief idea how to work with sensors and so on and I’m not familiar with powering it by other ways than USB cable to computer.

-C++ and possibilities are uncharted territory which waits to be explored.
+C++ and it’s possibilities are uncharted territory which waits to be explored in the follow up article.

 Resources